jgmartin/thoughts_on_rails/source/_posts/2012-11-23-getting-started-with-octopress.markdown

 categories:
 ---

-Hello!
 Welcome to my blog, thoughts_on_rails.
 I plan to put all sorts of useful stuff here, but we have to start somewhere.
 Where better than the blog itself?
 So, here's my basic guide to setting up a blog just like this one.

 This blog uses a really cool little gem called [Octopress](http://www.octopress.org/) created by [Brandon Mathis](http://brandonmathis.com/).
 It's written in Ruby, based on [Jekyll](http://github.com/mojombo/jekyll), and has absolutely nothing at all to do with Rails.
 I chose to use Octopress for this blog because of the git-based workflow and easy setup on Heroku.
 Here are the basic steps to get up and running, assuming you have a working install of Ruby 1.9.3.